Joey Alders

 Joey Alders (born 6 August 1999) is a Dutch racing driver from Den Helder.
 He won the Asian Formula Renault Series championship and the Asian Formula 3 championship.
 He won both single-seater championships in his debut year and competed in the 2021 European Le Mans Series in the Eurointernational LMP3.

 Career

 Karting

-Alders started karting in 2009 in The Netherlands when he was 10 where he races a string of successful campaigns, which includes winning the Dutch Championship Academy in 2012.
+Alders started karting in 2009 in The Netherlands at the age of ten, where he raced a string of successful campaigns, which included winning the Dutch Championship Academy in 2012.

 ADAC Formula 4 Championship

 In 2018, Alders made his single-seater debut in the ADAC F4 championship with Van Amersfoort Racing.
-Alders' highest finish was at the second race at Hockenheimring where he finished 5th, at the end of the season he finished 11th with 44 points.
+Alders' highest finish was at the second race at Hockenheimring where he finished fifth, at the end of the season he finished 11th with 44 points.

 Asian Formula Renault Series

 Alders tested for and moved to BlackArts Racing for the 2019 Asian Formula Renault Series.
 Alders finished on the podium ten times, eight of which were race victories.
 Alders won the championship with 314 points, 49 points ahead of runner up Bruno Carneiro.